night-gold/armada-hello-world/README.md

 This package will create a deployment for the Hello World app with a service and an ingress.

-For more information about the hello world please have a look [here](https://hub.docker.com/_/hello-world)
+For more information about the hello world please have a look at the kustomize example : [here](https://github.com/kubernetes-sigs/kustomize/tree/master/examples/helloWorld)

 ## Prerequisites